-- Reviews annual performance against measure benchmarks; - Requires, reviews, and approves each Standard Plan, the EBCI Tribal Option and Tailored Plan QAPI, including how the managed care plan will assess and improve upon its own performance against its QAPI on an annual basis; - Sets parameters for the PIPs described in Section III(A)(1), including changes to such programs based on Department-identified quality priorities and opportunities for targeted improvement; - Conducts monthly and as otherwise needed Quality Director meetings to engage with Standard Plan, the EBCI Tribal Option and Tailored Plan and address issues as they arise; - Reviews all accreditation and EQRO compliance reports to determine areas of deficiency and, as needed, sets forth and monitors corrective action plans;

-- Works closely with the EQRO to develop the requirements for and understand opportunities for improvement as a result of the health equity report discussed within this section of the Quality Strategy; - Publishes the quality data described in Section III(A) to promote transparency regarding plan performance and engage stakeholders on opportunities for improvement; - Designs and administers the quality withhold program, further discussed below; and - Uses the EQRO quality performance reports, outlined below, to drive improvement and performance against the Quality Strategy.
+- reviews annual performance against measure benchmarks; - requires, reviews and approves each Standard Plan, EBCI Tribal Option, Tailored Plan and PIHP QAPI, including how the managed care plan will assess and improve upon its own performance against its QAPI on an annual basis; - sets parameters for the PIPs described in Section III(A)(1), including changes to such programs based on Department-identified quality priorities and opportunities for targeted improvement; - conducts monthly and as otherwise needed Quality Director meetings to engage with Standard Plan, EBCI Tribal Option, Tailored Plan and the PIHP to address issues as they arise; - reviews all accreditation and EQRO compliance reports to determine areas of deficiency and, as needed, sets forth and monitors CAPs; - works closely with the EQRO to develop requirements and understand opportunities for improvement as a result of the health equity report discussed within this section of the Quality Strategy; - publishes the quality data described in Section III(A) to promote transparency regarding plan performance and engage stakeholders in opportunities for improvement; - designs and administers the quality withhold program, further discussed below; and - uses the EQRO quality performance reports, outlined below, to drive improvement and performance against the Quality Strategy.

-The Department will identify the EQR-related activities for which it has exercised the non-duplication option before NCQA accreditation is required in Contract Year 3, and communicate which activities, if any, will be deemed met by accreditation.
-NCQA accreditation is anticipated to be comparable to EQR-related activities given the high-standards plans must meet to become NCQA accredited.
-To ensure that information can be accurately and readily compared across Standard Plans and Tailored Plans and within the program broadly, EQRO activities will not be deemed met by accreditation until all Standard Plans and Tailored Plans are required to have met consistent accreditation standards.
+The Department will identify the EQR-related activities for which it has exercised the non-duplication option before NCQA accreditation is required in Contract Year 3, and will communicate which activities, if any, will be deemed met by accreditation.
+NCQA accreditation is anticipated to be comparable to EQR-related activities, given the high standards plans must meet to become NCQA-accredited.
+To ensure that information can be accurately and readily compared across Standard Plans and Tailored Plans and within the program more broadly, EQRO activities will not be deemed met by accreditation until all Standard Plans and Tailored Plans are required to have met consistent accreditation standards.
 Any requirements deemed met by completion of accreditation requirements will be implemented in compliance with the standards set forth in 42 CFR 438.360 related to the non-duplication of mandatory activities with accreditation review.

-EQRO Functions Related to Quality Assessment and Performance Improvement
+EQRO Functions Related to Quality Assessment and Performance Improvement80